 Michael Wynn | Social Community Manager

 Dean James Whitley, J.D., recently announced the appointment of Criminal Justice Program Chair Sandra Wilson, J.D., to the role of Director of Undergraduate Programs for the John P. Burke School of Public Service and Education.
 Wilson, an accomplished academic and former attorney, will maintain her position as program chair while also providing leadership and oversight for the undergraduate certificates, degrees, and minors within the School.
-She assumed her new role at the start of our Spring semester.
+She assumed her new role at the start of the Spring semester.

 In his announcement, Whitley praised the experience Wilson brings to the position, having been with the University for more than a decade.